shengzheBian/VPsero/README.md

 ## Details of sensitivity and specifity of O and K serogroup
-The `sensitivity` and `specifity` information of O and K serogroup is helpful to evaluating the prediction results from `VPsero`
+The `sensitivity` and `specifity` information of O and K serogroup is helpful to evaluating the prediction results from `VPsero`(see below table S2 and S3)

-Supplemental table 2
+Supplemental table 2 (O serogroup)
 |No.|O serogroup|Sensitivity|Specifity|Report serogroup|
 |---|----------|-----------|----------|----------------|
 |1|O4|0.910|0.970|O4|